 Douglas F‑4 Phantom II's.
 Also the Navy's primary air superiority fighter//fleet defence interceptor, the Grumman

 F‑14 Tomcat, though very capable was a very expensive aircraft to operate and Congress had mandated that the Navy pursue a lower

 Around the same time, the United States Air Force had initiated the ‘Lightweight Fighter’ (LWF) Technology Evaluation programme to look at the concept of a light-weight fighter, which would be highly manoeuvrable with a high thrust‑to‑weight ratio.
 The programme resulted in the development of the General Dynamics YF‑16 and Northrop YF‑17 (Cobra).

-The Navy was directed to evaluate the two aircraft and though the single-engined YF‑16 won the LWF competition and went into service with the Air Force as the F-16 Fighting Falcon, the Navy opted for the twin-engined YF‑17 after Northrop teamed with McDonnell Douglas to produce a heavily re-designed version called the F/A-18 Hornet.
+The Navy was directed to evaluate the two aircraft and though the single-engine YF‑16 won the LWF competition and went into service with the Air Force as the F-16 Fighting Falcon, the Navy opted for the twin-engine YF‑17 after Northrop teamed with McDonnell Douglas to produce a heavily re-designed version called the F/A-18 Hornet.
 The F/A-18 designation means the aircraft was designed to be both a fighter and an attack aircraft.
 The single seat variant was designated F/A-18A and the two-seater F/A-18B.
 The two-seat F/A-18B was designed to be fully combat-capable, but was used primarily for training.

 The F/A-18 Hornet first flew in November 1978, entering service with the United States Navy in November 1983 and the

 United States Marine Corps in January 1984, with the aircraft becoming the Navy's main fighter aircraft as the F‑14 Tomcat was